botchris/go-pubsub/README.md

   decide whether they want to receive messages for a concrete type or not (content-based), or just receive everything that is pushed to a given topic/s (topic-based).
 - Pluggable providers.
 Just implement the `Broker` interface.
+See below for a list of built-in providers

 ## Providers

 Providers are concrete implementations of the Broker interface.
 Examples of providers could be messaging services such as Google's PubSub, Amazon's SNS or Nats.io.
-Broker interface acts as a generalization for suh services.
+The Broker interface acts as a generalization for suh services.

-The `pubsub` package comes with a set of built-in providers:
+The `go-pubsub` package comes with a set of built-in providers:

 - `memory`: a simple Broker which allows communicating local process of your system by interchanging messages, which can be used as a simple "Message